-If the underwriters' option to purchase additional shares is exercised in full, our pro forma as adjusted cash, cash equivalents and marketable securities, additional paid-in capital, total stockholders' equity (deficit), total capitalization and shares outstanding as of March 31, 2020 would be \$216.1 million, \$470.1 million, \$192.9 million, \$231.3 million and 27,430,834 shares, respectively.
+If the underwriters' option to purchase additional shares is exercised in full, the as adjusted cash, cash equivalents and marketable securities, additional paid-in capital, total stockholders' equity, total capitalization and shares outstanding as of March 31, 2021 would be \$ million, \$ million, \$ million and shares, respectively.

-The number of shares of common stock that will be outstanding after this offering on a pro forma and pro forma as adjusted basis is based on 17,283,776 shares of our common stock (including all shares of our convertible preferred stock on an as-converted basis) outstanding as of March 31, 2020, and excludes:
+The number of shares of common stock that will be outstanding after this offering is based on 28,113,165 shares of our common stock outstanding as of March 31, 2021, and excludes:

-- 509,562 shares of our common stock issuable upon the exercise of warrants to purchase shares of our common stock outstanding as of March 31, 2020, with a weighted-average exercise price of \$0.17 per share; - 446,990 shares of our common stock issuable upon the exercise of warrants to purchase shares of convertible preferred stock outstanding as of March 31, 2020, which will be automatically converted into warrants to purchase shares of our common stock immediately prior to the completion of this offering, with a weighted-average exercise price of \$16.67 per share; - 2,746,088 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of March 31, 2020, with a weighted-average exercise price of \$11.01 per share; - 567,509 shares of our common stock issuable upon the vesting and settlement of outstanding RSUs as of March 31, 2020, of which 269,701 units vested upon the effectiveness of the registration statement of which this prospectus forms a part; - 2,193,360 shares of our common stock reserved for future grants under our 2020 Plan, which became effective immediately prior to the effective date of the registration statement of which this prospectus forms a part, plus shares of our common stock subject to awards granted under our 2011 Plan, which expire or otherwise terminate without having been exercised in full or are forfeited to or repurchased by us, which shares will be added to the shares to be reserved under our 2020 Plan (up to a maximum of 3,163,780 shares), as well as any automatic increases in the number of shares of our common stock reserved for future issuance pursuant to the 2020 Plan, including: - 17,976 shares of our common stock issued to certain of our consultants pursuant to our 2020 Plan, with a grant date of the effective date of the registration statement of which this prospectus forms a part - shares of our common stock issuable upon the vesting of RSUs granted to certain of our executive officers and employees pursuant to our 2020 Plan, with a grant date of the effective date of the registration statement of which this prospectus forms a part, and having an aggregate grant date fair value of \$3.8 million (which equals 211,251 shares of our common stock), - shares of our common stock issuable upon the exercise of options to purchase shares of our common stock granted to certain of our executive officers and employees pursuant to our 2020 Plan, with a grant date of the effective date of the registration statement of which this prospectus forms a part and with an exercise price equal to the initial public offering price, and having an aggregate grant date fair value of \$8.1 million (which equals 630,624 shares of our common stock), and - an additional 219,593 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock granted to certain of our executive officers and employees pursuant to our 2020 Plan, with a grant date of the effective date of the registration statement of which this prospectus forms a part and with an exercise price equal to the initial public offering price; and

-387,063 shares of our common stock reserved for future issuance under our 2020 ESPP, which became effective immediately prior to the effective date of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of our common stock reserved for future issuance pursuant to the 2020 ESPP.
+- 824,608 shares of our common stock issuable upon the exercise of warrants to purchase shares of our common stock outstanding as of March 31, 2021, with a weighted-average exercise price of \$9.10 per share; - 3,379,575 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of March 31, 2021, with a weighted-average exercise price of \$13.45 per share; - 865,629 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock granted after March 31, 2021, with a weighted-average exercise price of \$13.65 per share; - 466,785 shares of our common stock issuable upon the vesting and settlement of outstanding PSUs and RSUs as of March 31, 2021; - 2,132,646 shares of our common stock reserved for future issuance under our 2020 Plan, as of March 31, 2021, plus shares of our common stock subject to the 2,636,188 awards outstanding under our 2011 Plan, as of March 31, 2021, which expire or otherwise terminate without having been exercised in full or are forfeited to or repurchased by us, which shares will be added to the shares to be reserved under our 2020 Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance pursuant to the 2020 Plan; and - 387,063 shares of our common stock reserved for future issuance under our 2020 ESPP, as of March 31, 2021, as well as any automatic increases in the number of shares of our common stock reserved for future issuance pursuant to the 2020 ESPP.